dogweather/forkful/content/en/swift/dates-and-times/getting-the-current-date.md

 ---
 date: 2024-02-03 19:02:47.182335-07:00
-description: "Getting the current date in Swift involves using the `Date` class to\
+description: "How to: Swift's `Foundation` framework provides the `Date` class, making\
-  \ access the date and time that the app is being run.
-Programmers need to fetch\
+  \ it straightforward to get the current date and time.
+Here is a basic example of\u2026"
-  \ the\u2026"
 lastmod: '2024-03-13T22:45:00.405594-06:00'
 model: gpt-4-0125-preview
-summary: Getting the current date in Swift involves using the `Date` class to access the date and time that the app is being run.
+summary: Swift's `Foundation` framework provides the `Date` class, making it straightforward to get the current date and time.
 title: Getting the current date
 weight: 29
 ---